 To maintain the sense of urgency required to create new value and address life and social issues, it is necessary to maximize the varied knowledge and experience of our diverse human resources so they are equipped to generate new ideas and innovations.
 We will create an environment and foster a corporate culture in which employees with diverse values and perspectives, regardless of nationality, gender or other attributes, respect each other and can fully demonstrate their individuality and abilities.
 Currently, a team responsible for diversity within the Human Resources Development Center is implementing a variety of measures to this end.

 Since 2022, Lion has held workshops on unconscious bias for management and department managers.
 The workshops helped participants gain a proper, deeper understanding of diversity & inclusion, and discussed how everyone holds biases and the effects and issues they can cause.
 Going forward, we will expand this understanding to every manager and employee, and build an organization that is mutually receptive and where diverse and varied personnel can play an active role.

 Lion recognizes that the professional participation and advancement of women is indispensable to the further enhancement of corporate value and is proactively implementing measures to promote the professional engagement of women.

-Lion’s action plans based on the Act on Promotion of Women’s Participation and Advancement in the Workplace and its Declaration for the Promotion of Women’s Participation and Advancement in the Workplace are available on the Ministry of Health, Labour and Welfare’s portal site for information about positive action to promote women’s participation and advancement in the workplace.Lion’s entry in the Ministry of Health, Labour and Welfare’s database of companies submitting action plans and data based on the Act on Promotion of Women’s Participation and Advancement in the Workplace [Japanese]
+Lion’s Action plans based on the Act on Promotion of Women’s Participation and Advancement in the Workplace and its Declaration are available on the Ministry of Health, Labour and Welfare’s portal site for information about positive action to promote women’s participation and advancement in the workplace.

 *2 Personnel holding managerial positions at the level of manager or higher